Filesystem

 Base.touch(::Pidfile.LockMonitor)

-Updates the `mtime' for the lock to indicate that it is still up to date.
+Update the mtime on the lock, to indicate it is still fresh.

 Examples